Noah Stein

 Associate Director

-I grew up in Northbrook, Illinois, and at Camp Nebagamon, having spent ten years as a camper and working as a cabin staff member throughout high school and college.
+I grew up in Northbrook, Illinois and at Camp Nebagamon, having spent ten years as a camper and working as a cabin staff member throughout high school and college.
 Through experiences at Nebagamon, as well as working as a member of the administrative team at Camp Roosevelt-Firebird, I fostered a passion for creating fun and meaningful summers for kids.
-After graduating from the University of Chicago, I had the opportunity to join Nebagamon’s year round staff and serve as camp’s Program Director during the summers and have been serving camp as Associate Director for nearly a decade.
-Outside of camp, I live in Chicago with my wife Maggie and our kitten, Winnie, and enjoy, cycling, mountain biking, rock climbing, knitting, and watching baseball.
+After graduating from the University of Chicago, I had the opportunity to join Nebagamon’s year round staff and have been serving camp as Associate Director for nearly a decade.
+Outside of camp, I live in Chicago with my wife Maggie, our son Sunny, and our kitten, Winnie, and enjoy, cycling, mountain biking, rock climbing, knitting, and watching baseball.

 Associate Director